Clemens85/lxo-react-demo/README.md

 * Date-fns as a library for handling date functionalities
 * React-Hook-Form library for form handling
 * YUP as frontend validation library (integrated into React-Hook-Form)
-* React-Helmet for dynmaically rendering HTML titles for pages / routes.
+* React-Helmet for dynmaically rendering HTML titles for pages / routes
+* react-testing-library for testing React components

 #### What it is NOT